thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I'm a team player that loves to work with configuration management tools and version control systems.
 If I do something more than three times, I automate it.
 Planning, documentation, monitoring and backups are things I do first, not when the time allows it later.
 I communicate well, I learn quickly, and I always strive for excellence in my work.
 I prefer remote work.

-I hold a MSc in Astronony & Astrophysics from the University of Porto (UP), Portugal.
+I hold a MSc in Astronomy & Astrophysics from the University of Porto (UP), Portugal.

 You can read more about me [here](about.md) and my resume can be downloaded [here](https://drive.proton.me/urls/MKJ6RB6NQM#Oxy7OSd2M13X).